Thousands of Sudanese take to streets of Khartoum asking al-Bashir to step down

 Eyewitnesses said security elements wearing civilian clothes prevented the journalists from taking pictures, pointing that several journalists and TV correspondents have been beaten up and their mobile phones were confiscated.

-Also, activists released videos on the social media showing protesters wounded by the bullets of the security forces and other videos of security agents in plain closes shooting demonstrators.
+Also, activists released videos on the social media showing protesters wounded by the bullets of the security forces and other videos of security agents in plain clothes shooting demonstrators.

 Tuesday’s march follows nearly a week of protests initially triggered by rising prices and shortages of bread and fuel but later escalated into calls for al-Bashir to step down.